Impact of the COVID-19 pandemic on commercial air transport: Airlines

 On 5 March 2020, the International Air Transport Association (IATA) estimated that the airline industry could lose between US$63 to 113 billion of revenues due to the reduced number of passengers.
 IATA had previously estimated revenue losses of around US$30 billion two weeks before their 5 March estimate.
 By 17 March, IATA had stated that its 5 March estimate was "outdated", and that airlines would require $200 billion in bailouts to survive the crisis.
 IATA further revised their revenue loss estimate on 24 March to be $252 billion globally, a 44 percent drop.
 Another further estimate was published on 14 April, which forecasted a revenue drop of $314 billion (55 percent) and a traffic drop of 48 percent in passenger count for 2020.

 Due to the sudden and large losses of revenue, airlines began to hold out against refunding cancelled flights and tickets to conserve cash, despite government regulations.
 In Europe, airlines had successfully negotiated to defer some $1.2 billion in air traffic control charges.

 Oliver Wyman reported that Asian airlines reduced their available seat miles by 23 percent in March 2020.
 In Europe, the impact of the outbreak is expected to accelerate corporate consolidation in the airline industry.
 According to consultancy CAPA Centre for Aviation, most airlines would be bankrupted by the end of May 2020.

 Air travel demand rose 2.4 percent year-on-year in January 2020, the lowest it has been since the April 2010 eruptions of Eyjafjallajökull, though travel disruptions due to coronavirus only began in late January.
 By March, the number of flights had plummeted, with about 280,000 flights reported between 24 and 30 March 2020 compared to around 780,000 in a similar period the previous year.
 Despite a lack of passengers, regulations regarding flight slots initially compelled British airlines to fly empty planes to European airports to avoid losing their slots.
 Fuel prices dropping (due to an oil price war between Russia and Saudi Arabia) by around a quarter could not compensate for the fall in demand.

-Analysts expect airlines to reduce the size of their fleets as a result of the downturn, and point out that this could be done either by modernising fleets—hastening the retirement of older aircraft and maintaining planned deliveries of new, more fuel-efficient models—or by retaining older planes and reducing capital expenditure on new aircraft.
+Analysts expect airlines to reduce the size of their fleets as a result of the downturn, and point out that this could be done either by modernizing fleets—hastening the retirement of older aircraft and maintaining planned deliveries of new, more fuel-efficient models—or by retaining older planes and reducing capital expenditure on new aircraft.